TROPHiT/UnityDeeplinks/README.md

 # Special Cases

 ## AppsFlyer
 AppsFlyer already provides some implementation for iOS and Android to handle deeplinks.
-However, it does not behave consistently for iOS and Android:
+However, it does not behave consistently for iOS and Android when a deeplink is activated:
 * For iOS, it triggers the *onAppOpenAttribution* method in the *AppsFlyerTrackerCallbacks* script
 * For Android, it does not trigger any Unity script method